Center Point Aikido is a traditional Aikido Dojo.

 One way to level-up is to study martial arts.

-The entire practice is about attaining an understanding of balance, balance on all levels, mental, physical, spiritual, emotional, social, cosmic.
+Practicing Aikido is about attaining an understanding of balance, balance on all levels, mental, physical, spiritual, emotional, social, cosmic.
 This “balance” represents true freedom.
 It is the place in ones body in which one can move completely effortlessly as one feels the need.
-No one is strong enough to stop you once you make this balance part of your default setting.
-Training reveals to us that contention is the physical expression of mental tension caused by fear.
-Practice must be about transforming that fear, which is negative and the motivator for the darker impulses we all carry into something else.

 When you choose to study a martial art, and walk into a dojo, you are leaving your everyday life behind.
 You want to come to a place where you have a sense of belonging, where you are validated.
 You want to have an experience that can transform who you are, with a group of like-minded people.
 And when you walk into the dojo, and that belonging is there, then you’re like “Ah!
 I have found it!”.
 This is what Center Point strives for – a place where you can belong, and where you can improve physically, mentally, and spiritually.